psturm-swift/SwiftySignals/README.md

 	    }
 	}

-After we connect the `setNewTemperature` instance function to the property, we call it once with the current value of the property:
+By calling then the function `setNewTemperature` is called by the current value of the property.

-	setNewTemperature(Model.shared.temperature.value)

-Instead of initializing the local temperature variable manually we could do this alternatively by calling the `invoke` function on the returned slot of `then`:

-	 Model.shared
-	    .temperature
-	    .didSet
-	    .then(
-	        on: self,
-	        call: TemperatureVC.setNewTemperature
-	    )
-	    .invoke()

-The additional `invoke` command will trigger `setNewTemperature` with the property’s value.

 ### Defining a timer
 A timer has an embedded signal `Timer.fired` which will fire after a given time.
 The timer can be started with the function `Timer.fireAfter(seconds:)`